ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: pre}

-6. Display the logs of a running instance of the `demo1` jobrun.
-You can use the `jobrun get --name demo1` command to display details of this jobrun including the instances of the jobrun.
-In this example, display the logs of the running instance of `demo1-0-0` where `demo1` is the jobrun name, `0` is the `arrayindex` and `0` is the `retryindex`.
+6. Display the logs of a running instance of the `demo1` job run.
+You can use the `jobrun get --name demo1` command to display details of this job run, including the instances of the job run.
+In this example, display the logs of the running instance of `demo1-0-0` where `demo1` is the name of the job run, `0` is the `arrayindex` and `0` is the `retryindex`.
 Notice in the log output that the `username` and `password` keys of the full secret `mydatabasesec` are displayed.
 Secret values are added to the environment decoded.

     ```
     ibmcloud ce jobrun logs --instance demo1-0-0